dougsilkstone/voucherbot/README.md

-# 🤖 Creating your own Facebook Messenger bot
+# 🤖 Wit.ai Integrated Bot Project

 In the Heroku Dashboard (Your Project > Settings > Config Variables) make sure to set the following..